 What to look for: Trail condition reports.
 Fat biking works best on firmly packed snow; fresh powder requires waiting for grooming or traffic to consolidate the surface.

-Local Insight: Check conditions before heading out—fat biking works best on firmly packed snow after grooming.
+Local Insight: Check conditions before heading out.
 Call White Pine Touring for a current trail report; they'll tell you honestly whether it's worth going out.

 Create Your Free Park City Guide →